Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 /*
 Moves the specified security policy.

-Use this API to modify Cloud Armor policies.
-Previously, alpha and beta versions of this API were used to modify firewall policies.
-This usage is now disabled for most organizations.
+Use of this API to modify firewall policies is deprecated.
 Use firewallPolicies.move instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.move({ securityPolicy: "securityPolicy",  });

 /*
 Patches the specified policy with the data included in the request.

-Use this API to modify Cloud Armor policies.
-Previously, alpha and beta versions of this API were used to modify firewall policies.
-This usage is now disabled for most organizations.
+Use of this API to modify firewall policies is deprecated.
 Use firewallPolicies.patch instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.patch({ securityPolicy: "securityPolicy",  });

 /*
 Patches a rule at the specified priority.

-Use this API to modify Cloud Armor policies.
-Previously, alpha and beta versions of this API were used to modify firewall policies.
-This usage is now disabled for most organizations.
+Use of this API to modify firewall policies is deprecated.
 Use firewallPolicies.patchRule instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.patchRule({ securityPolicy: "securityPolicy",  });

 /*
 Removes an association for the specified security policy.

-Use this API to modify Cloud Armor policies.
-Previously, alpha and beta versions of this API were used to modify firewall policies.
-This usage is now disabled for most organizations.
-Use firewallPolicies.removeAssociation instead.
+Use of this API to modify firewall policies is deprecated.
+Use firewallPolicies.removeAssociation instead if possible.
 */
 await gapi.client.compute.organizationSecurityPolicies.removeAssociation({ securityPolicy: "securityPolicy",  });

 /*
 Deletes a rule at the specified priority.

-Use this API to modify Cloud Armor policies.
-Previously, alpha and beta versions of this API were used to modify firewall policies.
-This usage is now disabled for most organizations.
-Use firewallPolicies.removeRule instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.removeRule({ securityPolicy: "securityPolicy",  });